ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

   `hidden`;
 - `locked` — AI may read the state but may not set or remove it;
 - `unlocked` — allow AI updates, overriding an inherited `locked`;
-- `no-widget` — keep in Context but omit from Widget; and
+- `no-widget` — keep in Context but omit from Widget;
-- `widget` — show in Widget, overriding inherited `no-widget`.
+- `widget` — show in Widget, overriding inherited `no-widget`;
+- `important` — the state cannot be removed, requires Important Change Confidence for ordinary updates, and is completely immutable to cleanup; and
+- `temporary` — tell AI that the state represents a short-lived condition and should be removed or promoted to normal when the story supports doing so.

 Flags remain valid on both category headers and state lines.
 State flags override category flags.